deepin-community/rustc/src/doc/book/src/ch03-05-control-flow.md

 Fortunately, Rust provides another, more reliable way to break out of a loop.
 You can place the `break` keyword within the loop to tell the program when to stop executing the loop.
-Recall that we did this in the guessing game in the “Quitting After a Correct Guess” section of Chapter 2 to exit the program when the user won the game by guessing the correct number.
+Recall that we did this in the guessing game in the [“Quitting After a Correct Guess”][quitting-after-a-correct-guess]<!-- ignore --> section of Chapter 2 to exit the program when the user won the game by guessing the correct number.

-#### Returning from loops
+#### Returning Values From Loops

 One of the uses of a `loop` is to retry an operation you know can fail, such as checking if a thread completed its job.
 However, you might need to pass the result of that operation to the rest of your code.
-If you add it to the `break` expression you use to stop the loop, it will be returned by the broken loop:
+If you add the value you want to return after the `break` expression you use to stop the loop, it will be returned out of the loop so you can use the value, as shown here:

 ```rust
 fn main() {